kagisearch/smallweb/README.md

 Remove a website if :

 - Content is not in English.
-- Website has poor quality content.
+- Website has poor quality content ( spam, LLM generated...)
 - Website contains intrusive monetization such as ads or newsletter popups.
 - Website purpose is monetization rather than education.